marcosenaldi/marcosenaldi.github.io/_pages/publications.md

 ### 2015

 * G. E. Lebani, **M. S. G. Senaldi**, and A. Lenci (2015).
-[Modeling Idiom Variability with Entropy and Distributional Semantics](url).
-Proceedings of the 6th Conference on Quantitative Investigations in Theoretical Linguistics (QITL 6).
+[Modeling Idiom Variability with Entropy and Distributional Semantics](https://colinglab.fileli.unipi.it/wp-content/uploads/2016/01/Lebani_Senaldi_Lenci.pdf). *Proceedings of the 6th Conference on
+Quantitative Investigations in Theoretical Linguistics (QITL 6)*.
 Tübingen, Germany
-* A. Lenci, G. E. Lebani, M. S. G. Senaldi, S. Castagnoli, F. Masini, and M. Nissim (2015).
-“Mapping the Constructicon with SYMPAThy.
-ItalianWord Combinations between fixedness and productivity”.
-Proceedings of the NetWordS Final Conference on Word Knowledge and Word Usage: Representations and Processes in the Mental Lexicon.
+* A. Lenci, G. E. Lebani, **M. S. G. Senaldi**, S. Castagnoli, F. Masini, and M. Nissim (2015).
+[Mapping the Constructicon with SYMPAThy.
+Italian Word Combinations between fixedness and productivity](https://colinglab.fileli.unipi.it/wp-content/uploads/2015/04/lenci-et-al-networds2015.pdf). *Proceedings of the NetWordS Final Conference on Word Knowledge and Word Usage: Representations and Processes in the Mental Lexicon*.
 Pisa, Italy, pp. 144–149